 The supermarkets go to great lengths to present us with beautiful food in hopes of increasing sales.
-We’ve become accustomed to seeing beautiful produce, and we may have even turned up our nose ugly produce.
+We’ve become accustomed to seeing beautiful produce, and we may have even turned up our nose at ugly produce.
 But ugly produce may be perfectly healthy and tasty.
-Billions of pounds of produce tossed at the grocery store because it hasn’t sold or the store thinks it won’t sell.
+Billions of pounds of produce are tossed at the grocery store because it hasn’t sold or the store thinks it won’t sell.

 Many people want to know about waste solutions and how to eat healthfully.
 Read on for some sage advice from registered dietitians on how to go further with food in your house.
 Their food waste solutions might help you look at food from a new perspective.
 After all, eating at home more often is linked to better health.

 Food waste solutions from registered dietitians: